Oil Consumption Past Rings – Worn engine bearings can make it worse.

 So, oil consumption with no apparent oil smoke, often indicates, collapsed oil control ring expanders or worn oil control rings.

-Oil consumption past rings, happens all the time, but some cases are worse that others.
-The bottom piston ring’s sole duty is; to scrape excess engine oil off the cylinder and back into the crankcase.
-Poor lubrication can cause modern piston rings, to overheat and lose their tension as well.
+The bottom piston ring’s sole duty, is to scrape excess engine oil off the cylinder and back into the crankcase.
+Furthermore, poor lubrication can also cause modern piston rings, to overheat and lose their tension.

 Oil Consumption Going Past Piston Rings